mozilla/bigquery-backfill/backfill/2021-01-07-gpu-active/README.md

 INFO:root:Scanned 175822424583 and deleted 68203 rows in total
 ```

-We will need append these results to each of the shared prod live tables
+We will need append these results to each of the shared prod stable tables
 (requires ops-level permissions):

 ```bash